 are pretty confident that it is a bug, feel free to raise an issue.

-Graph can be very large and training on graph may cause OOM.
+Graph can be very large and training on graph may cause out of memory (OOM) errors.
 There are several tips to check when you get an OOM error.

 Try to avoid propagating node features to edges.
 Number of edges are usually much larger than number of nodes.
 Try to use out built-in functions whenever it is possible.